 Consensus decision-making is a group decision making process that seeks the consent of all participants.
 Consensus may be defined professionally as an acceptable resolution, one that can be supported, even if not the “favourite” of each individual.
 Consensus is defined by Merriam-Webster as, first, general agreement, and second, group solidarity of belief or sentiment.
 It has its origin in the Latin word cōnsēnsus (agreement), which is from cōnsentiō meaning literally feel together.

-- 2,072,666 all-time users
+- 3,137,097 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Green for Go: The Rise in Veganism and Changes in Consumer Consciousness

 - 17 Great Examples of Effective Leadership and Strategy